Cincar-Marko

-Cincar Marko Kostić (1777 in Dolna Belica – 22 Febriaru 1822, in Šabac) was a Serbian aristocrat and diplomat.
+Cincar Marko Kostić (1777 in Dolna Belica – 22 February 1822, in Šabac) was a Serbian aristocrat and diplomat.
 He served as vojvoda of Soko nahiye and duke of Šabac, and was one of the leaders of the First Serbian Insurrection.

 Early life

 Cincar Marko was born in 1777 in Dolna Belica, near Struga, from father Konstantin “Kosta” after whom he took his surname.
 His cousin was Cincar Janko Popović.
-Both of them were Aromanians (Cincars).

-Due to an uncertain incident with the Turks, Cincar Marko’s family moved had to flee to north Serbia where they settled in Valjevo where they were engaged in trade.
+Due to an uncertain incident with the Turks, Cincar Marko's family had to flee to north Serbia where they settled in Valjevo where they were engaged in trade.

 In the First Serbian Insurrection

 Cincar Marko joined the uprising against Ottomans from its very start.
 He fought on the River Drina, stopping incursions from Bosnia.
 During the siege of Šabac he was at the head of bećari („lads“, men who still had no families).
 He took part in the Battle of Mišar (1806) and one of the battles around Loznica.

 He was subordinate to Milan Obrenović, vojvoda of Rudnik, until Obrenović's death in 1810.
 Earlier that year Cincar Marko accompanied Milenko Stojković and Milan Obrenović to Bucharest, in a diplomatic mission to the Danube command of the Russian army.

 During the Insurrection Cincar Marko bought several shops in Valjevo.

 In July 1812 Cincar Marko became the vojvoda of Soko nahiye, which he defended during the Ottoman offensive in 1813.